 Upper Secondary Education: This includes high school and any college prep school you might have attended, if that took place between high school and college.
 Do not count community college or polytech experience that earned you college credits here, as those would be considered Tertiary education and should be in the next column.

-Location: Only the city and state is required.
-You don’t need the full address.
+Location: Only the city and state (or prefecture, province, etc.) is required.
+You do not need the full address.
 As you see in the example I have separated the two cities with a slash in the Elementary column.

 Remember, do not abbreviate proper nouns, this includes cities, states, provinces, etc.

 Dates and Duration: As you’ll see in the example, I counted full school years, not calendar years.
-If you are still in school, be sure to count the full amount of time that you will attend, not just the time attended so far!
+If you are still in school, be sure to count the full amount of time that you will attend up until your expected graduation, not just the time attended so far!

 Status: This entry appears for the tertiary education only.
 Check the appropriate box.
 If you have not yet graduated, you should check “Expected to complete” and fill in the expected graduation date for your graduation date and the total years you will have completed upon graduation.

-Degree: Check the name of the degree you have earned.
+Degree: Check the name of the degree you have earned (or will earn, if you checked “Expected to complete” in the previous column).
 If your country uses different degree names, be sure to check the appropriate response for Japan’s system.

 Total Years of Education: This should be the total years as of the time you arrive in Japan.
 If you still have 6 months left in your degree, you would count those as if they were finished.